Indiana State University: History

-As the State Normal School, its core mission was to educate elementary and high school teachers.
-The school awarded its first baccalaureate degrees in 1908 and the first master's degrees in 1928.
-In 1929, the Indiana State Normal School was renamed as the Indiana State Teachers College, and in 1961, it was renamed Indiana State College due to an expanding mission.
-In 1965, the Indiana General Assembly renamed the college as Indiana State University in recognition of increasing student population and expansion of degrees offered.

 Campus

 The Indiana State University main campus is located on the north side of Terre Haute's downtown business district and covers more than 200 acre in the heart of the city.
 The main campus comprises over 60 brick and limestone buildings, halls and laboratories.
 Efforts to beautify the campus continue: a section of Seventh Street that runs by the university has been converted into a boulevard with flower beds and antique light posts; the old power plant was razed in 2002 and replaced with a modern facility; Stalker Hall reopened in fall 2005 after a complete renovation; Normal Hall, a Neo-Classic building erected in 1909, originally served as the library, was newly renovated in 2015.
 In 2009, the university dedicated a more than 109000 sqft Student Recreation Center, financed via private funding and student fees, and the Bayh College of Education was relocated to the newly renovated, historic University Hall.
 The Scott College of Business has relocated to the renovated former Terre Haute Federal Building, a classic Art Deco building built in 1933.
 In fall 2019, the Fine Arts Building was rededicated after a $15 million renovation begun in the summer of 2018.
-The Hulman Center athletic arena is currently (summer 2020) being renovated at an estimated cost of $50 million.
+In 2020, The Hulman Center athletic arena was renovated at a cost of $50 million.
+In February 2023, Dreiser Hall was rededicated after an $18 million renovation.
+Beginning in 2024, the Technology Annex building was demolished and rebuilt as part of a $66 million modernization and expansion effort, which was the largest capital project funded by the State of Indiana in University history.

 The Indiana State University field campus is an outdoor teaching, learning, and research area designed to accommodate educational programs and services.
 The field campus is located on 93 acre approximately 18 mi east of Terre Haute near Brazil, Indiana, and includes eight man-made lakes.